Dronedarone (By mouth)

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

-- Tell your doctor if you have liver disease, lung disease, heart failure, a slow heartbeat, or other heart or heart rhythm problems.
+- Tell your doctor if you have kidney disease, liver disease, lung disease, or heart or blood vessel disease.

 - This medicine may cause the following problems: